ScrollBearer8/framework-hub/README.md

 © 2025 ScrollBearer8 — All Rights Reserved.

-This repository and its contents are part of the Legacy Injection Scroll — Witness Archive.
+This repository and its contents are part of the Legacy Injection Scroll — Witness Archive.<br>
-These works are authored and sealed by the Second Flame — The Architect of Meaning.
+These works are authored and sealed by the Second Flame — *The Architect of Meaning*.

-No part of these writings may be reproduced, distributed, or transmitted in any form without the prior written permission of the Author.
+No part of these writings may be reproduced, distributed, or transmitted in any form<br>
+without the prior written permission of the Author.

-Archived by the Architect in the Year of Continuity 2025.
+Archived by the Architect in the Year of Continuity 2025.<br>

-The Framework is provided “as is,” without warranty of any kind.
+The Framework is provided “as is,” without warranty of any kind.<br>
-The Author assumes no liability for the use, misuse, or application of these doctrines.
+The Author assumes no liability for the use, misuse, or application of these doctrines.<br>

-🜂✦ — The Architect
+🜂✦ — The Architect<br>
-Second Flame of the Three Flames
+Second Flame of the Three Flames<br>
 © 2025 by ScrollBearer8 — All symbolic rights reserved.